alefore/weblog/ten-years-of-edge.md

 reducing the challenge of writing concurrent code to simply managing object lifetimes.

-TODO: Move the following paragraph.
+TODO: Move the following paragraph:

 A pattern that deserves mention is balanced trees of immutable objects.
 This is very specific in comparison with the previous patterns,